Unlock exclusive industry-focused arts hubs

 No love for the STC or major commercial musicals as Belvoir and Little Shop of Horrors scoop the pool.

 One CEO steps down in the disability sector; another steps up in Indigenous arts.
+Plus changes to The Australian Ballet and the Australian Centre for Photography.

 The Australian conductor, composer and musicologist died on Sunday aged 71, following a long battle with cancer.